 Later, he co-wrote a Vietnam black comedy screenplay, now entitled Someone Else's War, that was "recommended" but unproduced.
 Based upon a lifetime of experience in sports, he wrote a spec episode of Arli$$ (with several more outlined), but Robert Wuhl called his house to inform him the show had just been cancelled.

 In 2007, John negotiated the rights to Dave Barry's novel Tricky Business and wrote the screenplay.
 Unfortunately, his unscrupulous producer went belly up without paying the rights fee, so John is left with an excellent adaptation of a novel whose rights he does not own.

 His self-published novel The Adminisphere was released in 2016.

-John is currently querying his latest manuscript, a contemporary YA sports novel entitled Juego Bonito, Beautiful Game.
+John is currently querying his screenplays and his latest manuscript, a contemporary YA sports novel entitled Juego Bonito, Beautiful Game.